zackslash/voice-support/README.md

 6. Expose the script to Assist

 Suggestion for the script description:
 >   This script is used to play music based on a voice request.
-The tool takes the following arguments: media_type, artist, album, media_id, radio_mode, area. media_id, media_type are always required and must always be supplied as arguments to this tool.
+The tool takes the following arguments: media_type, artist, album, media_id, radio_mode, area. media_id and media_type are always required and must always be supplied as arguments to this tool.
 An area or Music Assistant media player can optionally be provided in the voice request as well.
 Use the parameters as described in the description of each parameter.
 Use this tool whenever the user requests to play music.

 ### Usage